Nidaros Cathedral: Organs

 Two organs are installed in the cathedral.
 The main organ was built by the Steinmeyer firm in 1930, and was erected in the north transept.
 It then had 125 stops.
 Installation of the Steinmeyer organ was commissioned in 1930 for the 900th anniversary of the Battle of Stiklestad.
 The organ was funded mostly by donations, particularly by Elias Anton Cappelen Smith.
 In 1962, the organ was heavily rebuilt and moved to the west nave.
 Many stops were removed; some of them were used to build a new choir organ.
 This organ was fully restored in 2014.

 The old Baroque organ built by noted German organ builder Joachim Wagner (1690–1749) during the period 1738–40 was carefully restored by Jürgen Ahrend between 1993 and 1994.
 It has 30 stops and is located at a gallery in the north transept.

-Tourist attraction
+Place of Christian pilgrimage

+Today, the cathedral is a popular place of Evangelical-Lutheran Christian pilgrimage.
+Saint Olaf had brought Christianity to Norway, with the people of the country converting to the faith.
+After his death in the Battle of Stiklestad, he was recognized as a Christian martyr and subsequently canonized as a saint in the Western Christian Church.
+According to Christian tradition, miracles occurred at his tomb in Trondheim.
+A church, which eventually became the grand Nidaros Cathedral, was built over his grave.

+Pilgrims reach Nidaros Cathedral by travelling the historic Pilgrim's Route (Pilegrimsleden) as an act of sacrifice offered to God, as well as to pay homage to Saint Olaf.
+Upon arrival to Nidaros Cathedral, Christian pilgrims traditionally walk around it thrice, and then enter it reverently, with a prayerful state of mind.
+Mass and the Divine Office, according to the Evangelical-Lutheran tradition, are celebrated daily at Nidaros Cathedral, in addition to other prayer services that are held there throughout the day.
+Christian pilgrims complete their pilgrimage to Nidaros Cathedral by attending Mass there and receiving the Eucharist.
+Those who complete their pilgrimage receive a pilgrim certificate that is granted by Nidaros Cathedral.

-Today, the cathedral is a popular tourist attraction.
-Nidaros Cathedral is the site of the observation of Olav's Wake (Olavsvaka).
-This religious and cultural festival is centered upon the anniversary of the death of Saint Olav at the Battle of Stiklestad.
-Tourists often follow the historic Pilgrim's Route (Pilegrimsleden) to visit the cathedral for this and other events.
+Nidaros Cathedral is also the site of the observation of Olav's Wake (Olavsvaka).
+This Christian religious and cultural festival is centered upon the anniversary of the death of Saint Olav at the Battle of Stiklestad.
+A number of pilgrims come to Nidaros Cathedral for this.